Buyers guide to tumble dryers

 In our refine search options section you’ll see a section where you can choose to list only Energy Saving Trust (EST) recommended models, as well as a table where you can choose the ‘Energy efficiency class’ you wish you tumble dryer to fall into.

 - Energy efficiency class – This is a European wide ranking which is applied to everything from light bulbs to houses.
 You will find that most tumble dryer models are rated ‘C’, but you can find ‘B’ and ‘A’ rated models too.
+A rated is, of course, the best.

-- EST Recommended – While the government backed EST stamp of approval includes a strong mark for a dryer’s energy rating, it also has to meet high levels in spin quality (check out the full details on the official website).
+- EST Recommended – While the government-backed EST stamp of approval includes a strong mark for a dryer’s energy rating, it also has to meet high levels in spin quality (check out the full details on the official website).

 Apart from the reasons we’ve already mentioned (poor energy efficiency; a vented rather than condenser dryer; small capacity etc) another factor can be how tumble dryers are controlled.
 You have two main categories of tumble dryer controller: